-If you breathe as though a baby does, then you’re doing it well.
+If you breathe like a baby does, then you’re doing it well.
 However, chances are you’re not.
 Right now you’re probably thinking “of course I am breathing”, but my question to you is “are you consciously breathing?”

-Here are some reasons for you to start breathing properly -Without breathing we will die quite quickly.
+Here are some reasons for you to start get the basics right.
 Three minutes without oxygen or air, your brain will be in trouble.
 You can survive without food or water for a lot longer than 3 minutes.
-The point I make is that we can do quite well without most things, but we cannot do exist, for long, without breathing
+The point I make is that we can do quite well without most things, but we cannot exist, for long, without inhaling and exhaling.

 All of our physiological systems are dependent upon breathing for life.
 If we are not getting enough oxygen into our lungs it triggers an alarm reaction.
-Even how we breath influences our blood gas ratio (oxygen to carbon dioxide ).
+Even how we do it influences our blood gas ratio (oxygen to carbon dioxide ).

-If we breathe too fast, or hyperventilate, and get too much oxygen, that will stimulate the fight or flight reaction (sympathetic nervous system) and the leading contributor to anxiety.
+If we inhale and exhale too fast, or hyperventilate, and get too much oxygen, that will stimulate the fight or flight reaction (sympathetic nervous system) and the leading contributor to anxiety.

-Conversely, if we also breathe too slowly, we can also trigger a fight or flight reaction because we are not getting enough oxygen.
+Conversely, if we take in oxygen too slowly, we can also trigger a fight or flight reaction.
 A lot of people will hold their breath as a reaction to stress.